koalneu/IoTBay/README.md

 # Implementation of the Login, Register and Update user details

-The database has been connected to account for the various variables and functions although the code must be edited to account for the database's login credentials and name.
-Need to double check the data fields for differences if any occurred between my database and the one we are working on but it should be the same.
-A new page has been added called Edit.jsp which is the update details page.

 New Table to the database has been added and a new java model has been added to contain the accesslogs function (NOT SURE IF IT IS CORRECT BUT I PLACED IT THERE FOR NOW SINCE WE WILL HAVE TO BE USING IT SEVERAL TIMES), THIS MUST BE ADDED YOURSELF as my DB is local and doesnt work anyways

 This is the databse information below: